Online Allocation Problem with Two-sided Resource Constraints: Conclusion

 \section{Conclusion}

-In this paper, we have developed a method for online allocation problem with two-sided resource constraints, which has extensive applications in real world.
+In this paper, we have developed a method for online allocation problems with two-sided resource constraints, which has a wide range of real-world applications.
 By designing a factor-revealing linear fractional programming, a measure of feasibility $\xi^*$ is defined to facilitate our theoretical analysis.
 We prove that \cref{alg:3} holds a nearly optimal competitive ratio if the measurement is known and large enough compared with the error parameter, i.e. $\xi^*\gg \varepsilon$.
 An estimator is also presented in the paper for the unknown $\xi^*$ scenario.
 We will investigate more efficient extensions of this work in the near future.